DanyLan/GKE-EXPOSE-SERVICES/ClusterIP.md

 Now we will check whether the above pods are working locally before testing interpod communication.

-Exec in your pods this way
+Exec in the nginx pod this way

     kubectl exec -it nginx-dbddb74b8-6slmz -- sh